 If approached correctly, Ramadan should not have a detrimental effect on your health.

-However, if you are unsure about fasting, and how it might impact your current health situation, it’s a good idea to have a chat to a health professional before commencing.
+However, if you are unsure about fasting, and how it might impact your current health situation, it’s a good idea to have a chat with a health professional before commencing.

 Anything else you would like to add?